-Locations: Pantheon, Basilica Colleggiata di Santa Maria ad Martyres, Piazza della Rotonda, Rome
+Locations: Pantheon, Direzione dei Musei Statali di Roma, Basilica Colleggiata di Santa Maria ad Martyres, Piazza della Rotonda, Roma

 The Pantheon will present the works of contemporary Italian artist Joseph Pace in a new Pantheon exhibition after his solo 2018 exhibition Joseph Pace, Sacra Sacrorum, the Sacred of the Sacred Things.
 Ave Crux, Spes Una (Ave Crux, Our Only Hope), the major new show will include more than 12 new works from Pace’s Midas series, featuring sculptures made from vintage fashion jewellery.